araobp/nlan/DATABASE.md

 - ovsdb just to fetch a port number of VXLAN tunnel (read-only).
 - etcd just to store host IP addresses of Docker containers.
 - develop a new database to store JSON data (YANG as its schema lang)
-- may use OpenDaylight as a master (in future)

 ##New database to be developed
-- Merge(add/delete) operations
+- put and delete operations
 - Commits Log and periodic snapshots onto a storage

 ##Data structure